RubyRubenstahl/artikcloud-ProxyHub/README.md

 ARTIK Cloud Proxy Hub application is a hub, which
  - discovers your local physical devices
- - creates virtual devices on ARTIK Cloud for them or links them to your exising virtual devices
+ - creates virtual devices on ARTIK Cloud for them or links them to your existing virtual devices
- - hosts multiple proxies, each of them proxies messages/Actions between ARTIK Cloud and one type of physical devices.
+ - hosts multiple proxies, each of the proxies messages/Actions between ARTIK Cloud and one type of physical devices.

 You can use the Proxy Hub repo in the three ways:

-1. Use the Proxy Hub out of box.
+1. Use the Proxy Hub out of the box.
 After [setting up](#setup--installation), follow the [Demo](#demo) section to add and play with devices existing in your local area.
-The `/proxies` directory lists the supported devices such as Philips Hue, Wemo, Zway et al.
+The `/proxies` directory lists the supported devices such as Philips Hue, Wemo, and Zway.
 2. Extend this proxy hub by adding a [new proxy](#add-a-new-proxy).
-Then the hub can talk to more types of devices (not limited to the ones under `/proxies`).
+The hub can then talk to more types of devices (not limited to the ones under `/proxies`).
 3. Use the code as an example to create your own proxy package that can be distributed to your end users.
-This way, the end user does not need to perform the steps as the developer in order to use the hub.

 **We will add new proxies to this repo.
 Please check back from time to time.**